 2. Style and sass: This too shall pass!

 At this age, children are not only developing preferences for food but for clothing and fashion.
 And, as Trentacosta points out, mom and dad might not agree with these preferences.

 “Parents should be mindful of the extent to which the child’s choice is just annoying to them (e.g., wearing mismatched clothes) versus choices that are truly dangerous or harmful,” he says.

-Tricia Hartline, a Shelby Township mother to Sam, 9, Thomas, 6, Charlie, 5, and Grace, 3, has her own little fashionista in the family.
+Tricia Hartline, a Shelby Township mother to Sam, 9, Thomas, 6, Charlie, 5, and Grace, 3 at the time of publication, has her own little fashionista in the family.

 “As long as Grace wears her Paw Patrol coat and Paw Patrol shoes, we are able to get quickly in and out of the house,” she says.
 “If for some reason we can’t find her shoes, I will force another pair on and then she will just take them off in the car.
 I choose to make life easier and let her wear what she wants.
 It’s less stressful for me and less time consuming.”

 A threenager’s fashion opinions (or other particularities) may result in difficulty with simply getting out of the house in a timely manner.